 Overtraining, Know The Risks: Angelique Pangos and Ronan Murphy

-LetsGetChecked is joined by Angelique Pangos, a nutritional therapist and Ronan Murphy, gym-owner and former director of strength and training for Suttonians RFC.
+LetsGetChecked is joined by Angelique Pangos, a nutritional therapist, and Ronan Murphy, gym-owner and former director of strength and training for Suttonians RFC.

 Ronan: Yes I think they do, they put themselves under a lot of pressure.
 I think women in particular put themselves under a lot of pressure.
 70% of my clients are females and I find they get more emotionally attached to how they look whereas men are more interested in the functionality of what they can do.
 Facebook and Instagram are big players in comparison, they want to get to that level even though they know it’s not real.